FEAR OF HEIGHTS

 ‘Dadsout!’

-King Buster had a wishing well.
+Buster had a wishing well.

-‘On a bright day the sun shines straight down
+On a clear day the sun shone straight down

-and you can see the Indian ocean.’
+and you could see the Pacific ocean,

-I never did, no way, not playing.
+I never did, no way, wouldn’t play.

-Got dizzy at the very notion
+Got scared at the very notion

-up on a hungry chimney stack
+like being on top of a chimney stack

-gaping mouth, brick teeth
+gaping brick mouth, brick teeth

-nothing but throat, the stomach beneath.
+nothing but throat, the guts beneath.

-King Buster would drag me into the garden
+Buster would drag me into the garden,

-‘If I fell all would be well.’
+‘If I fell, all would be well.’

 He whispered with a worn frown.

 ‘What?’
-I replied, panic mounting
+I replied, dread mounting.

-‘Don’t say what say pardon.’
+‘Don’t say what, say pardon.’

 ‘Dadsout!’

-something to do with the mower,
+something to do with the mower

-he showed me a magic place
+he took me to a magic place

 a special tree he had found